 Staffordshire Hoard at Birmingham Museum and Art Gallery

-The exhibition tells the story of the Hoard find and the history of Anglo-Saxon Britain.
-As well as seeing the Hoard objects you can also use the interactives to take a closer look at some of the star items that are not currently on display.
+The current exhibition tells the story of the Hoard find and the history of Anglo-Saxon Britain.
+As well as seeing the Hoard objects you can also use the large multi-touchtable to take a closer look at some of the objects in detail.

 There is also the opportunity to handle two replica Saxon swords.